Complexity among the finitely generated subgroups of Thompson's group: The inflation operation

 \item if \(\As \leq \Bs\), then there exist \(A' \in \Sgen\) with signature \(\As\) such that \(A' \leq B\).

 \end{enumerate} In particular, if \(\As \leq \Bs\) are in \(\Ssig\), then \(\gen{A}\) embeds into \(\gen{B}\). \end{prop}

 \begin{proof} The first assertion is an immediate consequence of Lemma \ref{infl_sig_commute}.
 The second assertion in the case \(\As = \infl{\Bs}{m}\) for some \(m\) is also an immediate consequence of Lemma \ref{infl_sig_commute}; the general case follows by induction.
-The final assertion follows from the second assertion, Theorem \ref{sig_thm} and Proposition \ref{inflate_biembedd}. \end{proof}
+The final assertion follows from the second assertion and Lemma \ref{inflate_biembedd}. \end{proof}